 I won’t be wrong if I say Progressive Web Apps came in as a boon; a rescuer in the crucial moment when website nor apps could manage to provide users with an amazing user experience.

-It has all the goodness of websites as it is one click away from accessing content and is available across browsers, loads fast, provides easy navigations and is sharable via URL.
-It was officially announced in the Google IO 2017, that PWA will now spread its tentacles to desktop as well with chrome android.
+It has all the goodness of websites as it is one click away from accessing content and is available across browsers, loads fast, provides easy navigations and is shareable via URL.
+It was officially announced in the Google IO 2017, that PWA will now spread its tentacles to the desktop as well with chrome android.
 Now that’s something to look out for.

 With Web Sign In API, PWA has made it easy for users to sign-in by authenticating them swiftly.
-With Payments Request, it has eliminated checkout forms, fills all the credit card details, leaving the user to type just the CVV changing the the entire UX with payments.
-It has not only made it secure, but also made transaction seamless.
-Various payments apps are now supported making it easier for user to make a transaction.
-Support for web push notifications has made it possible for website to engage and retarget users.
+With Payments Request, it has eliminated checkout forms, fills all the credit card details, leaving the user to type just the CVV changing the entire UX with payments.
+It has not only made it secure but also made transaction seamless.
+Various payments apps are now supported making it easier for a user to make a transaction.
+Support for web push notifications has made it possible for a website to engage and retarget users.

 Some Interesting Stats